Women with alcohol & drug problems

 The Women’s Alcohol and Drug Service is the only state-wide drug and alcohol service providing specialist clinical services and professional support to care for pregnant women with complex substance use and alcohol dependence.

-We use a multidisciplinary team approach to improve the health and well-being of the women and the medical needs of their babies.
+We use a multidisciplinary team approach to improve the health and well-being of the women and their babies.

 Health issues treated

 - Assistance with alcohol withdrawal and treatment

 - Assistance with amphetamine withdrawal and use

 - Assistance with benzodiazepine withdrawal and use

 - Assistance with pain management in women with substance use

 We provide care and information for pregnant women with alcohol and drug dependency.
 We routinely care for women with highly complex medical, social and psychiatric conditions.